lvshrd/Factorio-MQTT-Mod/README.md

 1. Create a new single freeplay game with the mod enabled (When needed, start a Multiplayer game)
 2. The mod will automatically begin collecting game state data
-3. Start bash script `start_mac_supOS.sh` or `start_windows_supOS.bat` to enable the agent system (setup python environment and start the subscriber.py and publisher.py)
+3. Start bash script `start_mac.sh` or `start_win.bat` to enable the agent system (setup python environment and start the subscriber.py and publisher.py)

 ## Project Structure
 ```